memgraph/docs/help-center/faq/memgraph-faq.md

 ### What is Memgraph?

-Memgraph is a **streaming graph application platform** that helps you wrangle your streaming data, build sophisticated models that you can query in real-time, and develop applications you never thought possible in days, not months.
+Memgraph is an **open source graph database** built for teams who expect highly performant, advanced analytical insights - as compatible with your current infrastructure as Neo4j (but up to 120x faster).
 Memgraph is powered by an in-memory graph database built to handle real-time use-cases at enterprise scale.
-Memgraph supports strongly-consistent ACID transactions and uses the standardized Cypher query language for structuring, manipulating, and exploring data.
+Memgraph supports **strongly-consistent ACID transactions** and uses the standardized **Cypher query language** for structuring, manipulating, and exploring data.

 ### What is the difference between Memgraph and Memgraph Platform?